 CA Bundle is the file that contains root and intermediate certificates.
 Together with your server certificate (issued specifically for your domain), these files complete the SSL chain of trust.
 The chain is required to improve the compatibility of the certificates with web browsers, email clients, and mobile devices.

 The CA bundle is essential for older browser versions and obsolete systems.
-If an intermediate certificate is missing or isn’t configured properly, browsers won’t recognize your certificate.
+If an intermediate certificate is missing or isn’t configured correctly, browsers won’t recognize your certificate.

 Where to find the CA Bundle?